This compilation and all annotations are copyright © Jean Renard Ward, 1993, 2004, 2011, 2013, 2016.

 Suggest "X" windows as solution to lack of control over exact appearance of HTML documents: Pixel-level control.
 Extends to remote execution (X-client/server).
 Suggest LBX (Low Bandwidth X) protocol to reduce latency/bandwidth problems.
-Similar presenation to "X Over the Web", WWW3, Darmstadt, Germany april 1995.
+Similar presentation to "X Over the Web", WWW3, Darmstadt, Germany April 1995.

 Donald Drumm "Orb" project from Wang Freestyle: pointing device for accessibility, uses head-mounted tilt sensor to push cursor position, simple voice detection circuit that detects fricatives "s" sound versus vocalized sounds.

 Nuts-and-bolts handbook for Unix, OpenVMS, OS/400, VM/CMS, MVS.
 Introduction to "vi" text editor.
 Data sets on VMS.
 Traces IBM VM virtual machine operating system to CTSS and Multics.
 CMS: Conversational Monitor System / Cambridge Monitor System.
 Host (supervisor) and guest (virtual) operating systems on virtual machines.